The email address in "Contact AK: Ads and more" above will vanish from November 2018.

 I remember in reply to another question, I said we must know what we are buying.

-If we didn't know what were buying, then, we wouldn't know if we should buy more or if we should sell.
+If we didn't know what we were buying, then, we wouldn't know if we should buy more or if we should sell.

 We could panic and sell when the price plunged instead of buying more, for example.